 Finances: Students pay tuition to Marlboro for the semester and room and board directly to the university overseas.
 Students are eligible for BOTH federal and institutional financial aid.

-Please come see Chelsea in the Admissions office to talk further about study abroad opportunities.
+Please come see Maggie in the OIS in Gander to talk further about study abroad opportunities.

 Email her at: firstname.lastname@example.org